espocrm/documentation/administration/upgrading.md

 # How to upgrade EspoCRM

-EspoCRM can be upgraded to the latest version in a few steps:
+EspoCRM can be upgraded to the latest version by the following steps:

 ### Step 1.
 Check your current version